You are hereHome >

 Reports: The CFPB Gets Results for Consumers

-Updated December 2016 (scroll down for new report: Big Banks, Big Overdraft Fees)
+Updated April 2017 (scroll down for new report: Medical Debt Malpractice)

 The mission of the Consumer Financial Protection Bureau (CFPB) is to identify dangerous and unfair financial practices, educate consumers about these practices, and regulate the financial institutions that perpetuate them.